ashraypai/BlogPosts/AR Setup/README.md

-# This blog will help you in setting up Unity for building and upload AR apps and games on the Google Play Store
 # How to setup your AR app to be launched on the Google Play Store

-## Intro
 just a few sentences

-## Prerequisites
+## 1. Prerequisites
 Make sure to have the following software downloaded and installed.
 1) Unity 2019.4.15f1 and above.
 (In "Add Modules" make sure to have "Android build support" installed) // add download link
 2) Android studio (mention the version). // add download link

-## Quick guide for downloading and assigning Dev Kits:
+## 2. Quick guide for downloading and assigning Dev Kits:
 Below are some developments kits that are required to successfully build the app:

 1) Download links: